 Computed Tomography

 Computed Tomography (CT) was invented by Allan M. Cormack and Godfrey N. Hounsfield in 1972 and is a popular and essential tomographic medical imaging modality.
-Significant advancements in Computed Tomography over the past decade have been due to substantial improvements in speed, radiation dose, slice count and image quality.
+Over the past decade, significant advancements in CT have been due to improvements in speed, radiation dose, slice count, and image quality.

 The first CT scans lasted approximately 30 minutes, whereas today, the apex of CT scanners takes just 1-2 seconds to collect images.
-A pivotal breakthrough concerning radiation dose reductions of 70%-80% in these modern CT scanners use techniques based on hybrid Iterative image reconstruction methods.
+A pivotal breakthrough concerning radiation dose reductions of 70%- 80% in these modern CT scanners uses techniques based on hybrid Iterative image reconstruction methods.
 In addition, more dose-efficient CT detector materials with larger dimensions have assisted with lower CT patient radiation dosages without affecting image quality at the same time.

 Computed Tomography is used in the clinical setting to perform CT Perfusion imaging to diagnose acute ischaemic stroke.
 Computed Tomography perfusion of a tumour is used to evaluate the impact of modern cancer therapy regimens.